 Just inside the front door, the color scheme reverses from the charcoal exterior to a bright white interior.
 The details here aren’t the architecture, they’re the “stuff” of everyday family life – shoes, toys, books, dinosaurs.

 Modern kitchens don’t have to be high art and untouchable, either.
 We can’t help but think how easy this one would be to keep clean!
 The herringbone hardwood flooring is another nod to the traditional roots of the neighborhood.

-The kitchen flows right into the family room – where huge windows brighten the room during long Minnesota winters.
+The kitchen of this contemporary cottage flows right into the family room – where huge windows brighten the room during long Minnesota winters.
 The fireplace is the focus of the room, but unlike a typical traditional fireplace, it’s painted out so it doesn’t dominate the space.
 We like the placement of the TV – at the right height for viewing (not above the fireplace), and off to the side, where it isn’t the most important thing in the room.